Research

 Dipl.-Ing.
 M.A.
 AA Norman Hack

 is supervising ITE`s requested doctoral researcher during all phases of the research.
-Additionally, he will be actively involved in the conceptual phase, developing reinforcement concepts for the different AM methods.
+Additionally, he is actively involved in the conceptual phase, developing reinforcement concepts for the different AM methods.

 Project(s)